cpsource/UFT/README.md

 In the following sections, we will explore each of these effects in turn and demonstrate how they can be explained through the principles of **UFT**.

-To dive into this project, step to each section in turn, as following concepts will build on preceeding ones.
+To dive into this project, step into each section in turn, as the following concepts will build on the preceding ones.

 ### Inertia

-In classical thinking, inertia is defined as the resistance of a mass (a property) to a change in velosity.
+In classical thinking, inertia is defined as the resistance of a mass (a property) to a change in velocity.
 More detail here: [README-define-inertia.md](https://t2m.io/RWx6nNj)

-Using **UFT** though, we define intertia as the interaction between a current radiated field, and the next one generated as the object moves.
+Using **UFT** we define inertia as the interaction between a current radiated field and the next one generated as the object moves.
 More detail here: [README-fascinating-hypothesis.md](https://t2m.io/iiFMKkO)
 <br>
 <br>